titofra/Ensmasteel-2023-2024-Code/ESP32/README.md

-# Code for the Teensy 4.1
+# Code for the ESP32

-The Teensy is used as the CPU of the robot: it handles all the processing from the sensors to the decision
+The ESP32 is used to communicate with the Raspberry.